-Setting up a LapPass course
+Setting up a LapPass® course

 This document aims to guide you in setting up your own LapPass course.

-If there is anything that is unclear, or you would like to ask, please feel free to email the LapPass team at ALSGBI (grace.bennett@doctors.org.uk or mkel90@hotmail.co.uk).
+If there is anything that is unclear, or you would like to ask, please feel free to email the LapPass team at ALSGBI (grace.bennett@doctors.org.uk).

-Aims of LapPass:
+Aims of LapPass

-- To improve laparoscopic skills - Attempt to pass as many LapPass components as possible - To improve candidates CV, as LapPass is a recognized badge of proficiency nationwide - To accelerate trainees operative skills and therefore opportunities in the workplace, working towards career progression - For candidates to show their commitment to surgery
+- To improve laparoscopic skills - Attempt to pass as many LapPass components as possible - To improve candidate's CV, as LapPass is a recognized badge of proficiency - To accelerate trainee's operative skills and therefore opportunities in the workplace, working towards career progression - For candidates to show their commitment to surgery